The Sustainability Committee

 Interdisciplinary Research Hub

-The Sustainability & Conservation Research Hub brings together a variety of disciplines and academics at different career stages, from undergraduate students to Emeritus Fellows, to explore solutions to combat the destruction of the natural world.
+The Sustainability & Conservation Research Hub brings together a variety of disciplines and academics at different career stages, from undergraduate students to Emeritus Fellows, from Wolfson alumnus to College staff, to explore solutions to combat the destruction of the natural world.

-Through events, projects, mentoring and more, the Hub draws on Wolfson's strengths in diversity with students from 85+ nationalities, world-class researchers, and highly engaged networks, to educate and trigger action in sustainability and conservation.
+Through projects, discussions, events, mentoring and more, the Hub draws on Wolfson's strengths in diversity with students from 85+ nationalities, world-class researchers, and highly engaged networks, to educate and trigger action in sustainability and conservation.

 Conveners of the Hub include Fellows Professor Steve Evans, Director of Research in Industrial Sustainability at the Institute for Manufacturing, Department of Engineering, University of Cambridge, and Professor John French, Director of Sustainability at Cambridge Innovation Parks and Board Member and trustee of The Environmental Association of Universities and Colleges (EAUC).

 Each year, our Student Association, WCSA, elects a Green & Campaigns Officer who works to raise awareness of sustainability issues and encourage green policies around the College.

 The Wolfson Green Society was set up by WCSA Green Officer 2019-2020 Charlie Barty-King to enact change within the College and put the spotlight on sustainability at Wolfson, the Cambridge community, and beyond.
 Charlie also helps led the Sustainability & Conservation Hub.